 When was the last time you asked for a discount when making a purchase?
 Never?
-We’ll you may have cost yourself some savings.
-Not all stores will be happy to knock 10% off the price of your purchase but you’ll never know unless you ask and what’s the worst thing they can say?
+Well, you may have cost yourself some savings.
+Not all stores will be happy to knock 10% off the price of your purchase but you’ll never know unless you ask.
+What’s the worst thing they can say?

 - Park your savings in an offset account